SAP-archive/helm-broker/docs/01-installation.md

  --set global.helm_controller.version=${DOCKER_TAG}
 ```

-If you already have the Helm Broker installed, you can upgrade it to use new images:
+If you already have Helm Broker installed, you can upgrade it to use new images:
 ```bash
 helm upgrade helm-broker charts/helm-broker \
  --set global.helm_broker.image="${DOCKER_PUSH_REPOSITORY}${DOCKER_PUSH_DIRECTORY}/helm-broker" \